gbrault/node-red-dashboard/architecture.md

 </div>
 ```

-This widget is very pleasent to browse big data spaces like we enconter browsing database for example
+This widget is very pleasent to browse big data spaces like we enconter browsing database for example.
+You can see this [gist](https://github.com/gbrault/gistfiles/blob/master/knex/sql.md)

 #File changes